Endangered By Turkish Offensive, U.S. Troops Prepare To Evacuate From Syria

 President Trump has come under significant criticism by both Democrats and Republicans, who say that the U.S. has abandoned the Kurdish-led forces who have been a key ally in the fight against ISIS.

-In tweets Sunday morning, Trump tweeted that it was "Very smart not to be involved in the intense fighting along the Turkish Border, for a change."
+In tweets Sunday morning, Trump wrote that it was "Very smart not to be involved in the intense fighting along the Turkish Border, for a change."

 "The Kurds and Turkey have been fighting for many years," Trump added.
 "Others may want to come in and fight for one side or the other.
 Let them!
 We are monitoring the situation closely.
 Endless Wars!"